 This is required if you have entered a status code 'XX', 'XW' or 'U'.
-Refer to the notes from Appendix 5A in the guidance on GOV.UK to see if a Document Reason is required.
+Refer to the notes in the Documents and Other Reference Codes (Appendix 5A) guidance on GOV.UK to see if a Document Reason is required.

 Click Save and Add New if you wish to create a new Document Reference record, otherwise click Save (Ctrl + s).